joshnuss/ludwig-play/README.md

 ### Model Definition

-Update the `model_definition.yaml` to tell Ludwig about which CSV columns are inputs and which are outputs.
-This model also describes the types of each column (ie `text`, `category`, `binary`... see full list in [Model Definitions](https://uber.github.io/ludwig/user_guide/#model-definition))
+The `model_definition.yaml` tells Ludwig about which CSV columns are inputs and which are outputs.
+This model definition also describes the types of each column (ie `text`, `category`, `binary`... see full list in [Model Definitions](https://uber.github.io/ludwig/user_guide/#model-definition))

 ### Training